Elasticity coefficient: Interpretation of the log form

 therefore the rate of proportional change equals:

 This quantity serves as a measure of the rate of proportional change of the function $y$.
 Just as $d y / d x$ measures the gradient of the curve $y=f(x)$ plotted on a linear scale, $d \ln y / d x$ measures the slope of the curve when plotted on a semi-logarithmic scale, that is the rate of proportional change.
 For example, a value of $0.05$ means that the curve increases at $5 \%$ per unit $x$.

 The same argument can be applied to the case when we plot a function on both $x$ and $y$ logarithmic scales.
 In such a case, the following result is true:

 Differentiating in log space

 An approach that is amenable to algebraic calculation by computer algebra methods is to differentiate in log space.
 Since the elasticity can be defined logarithmically, that is:

 differentiating in log space is an obvious approach.
 Logarithmic differentiation is particularly convenient in algebra software such as Mathematica or Maple, where logarithmic differentiation rules can be defined.

+A more detailed examination and the rules differentiating in log space can be found at Elasticity of a function.